 In 2008 YA readers were asking a popular question: “Which books are similar to The Hunger Games?”

 Today the question is not about which books are similar to Divergent or The Hunger Games.
-Today there are so many young adult fiction titles, that associating the genre with one or two books, or book series, is nothing more than a mistake.
+Today there are so many young adult fiction titles, that associating the genre with one book or book series, is nothing more than a mistake.

 The infographics shown below will let you learn about the current state of YA fiction, and huge potential behind the genre.